-Talisker Distillery, on the isle of Skye, have released the first expression in a brand new range of Sherry cask matured malts, called the Bodega Range.
+Talisker Distillery, on the isle of Skye, have released the first expression in a brand new range of Sherry cask matured malts, called the Bodega Series.

-There is an increasing interest in Sherried malts these days, and this range is both a response to that as well as a commemoration of Talisker’s relationship with bodegas in Jerez.
+There is an increasing interest in Sherried malts these days, and the Talisker Bodega Series is both a response to that as well as a commemoration of Talisker’s relationship with bodegas in Jerez.

 For the uninitiated, a bodega is a huge storage house where Sherry makers stock their wine casks, usually in a solera system.